How I Grade Tapes; Thoughts on “club” copies

 Grading Scale (+ thoughts/notes on “club copies;” how I grade tapes; contact info below if any issues.
 Grade explanations etc follow grades.)

-Fair/As Is: About as low of quality as I will sell, which is very rare.
+Fair/As Is: About as low of quality as I will sell, which is very rare, and not guaranteed.

 Good/ As is: Plays good but looks bad and no guarantee.
 Again- rare here.

 My most common grades are the following:

 Good- (G-) *Added 11/24/21 About as low as I’ll sell and still guarantee it plays great.
 Will show significant wear and tear.

 Good (G) Looks not so great but is still guaranteed to play great.

 Good+ (G+) Looks sorta bad/not awful, and will play great unless noted.

 Very Good Minus: (VG- ) *Added 11/24/21 Essentially VG but may show some additional wear.
 However should not be considered low grade.